pguyard-esurv/lbg-epc/README.md

 Swagger: https://api.ehouse.co.uk/swagger/ui/index

 You can also log into the ehouse portal, if you want to add/view orders manually while setting up: https://portal.ehouse.co.uk/
+The username and password for the portal are located on the secret server under ehouse Portal Username and Password

 # Secrets